jeffsteveanus/Automated-Windows-Maintenance/README.md

 # Automated Windows Maintenance

 Automated Windows Maintenance (AWM) is a comprehensive tool designed to perform various maintenance tasks on Windows systems.
-This tool helps in cleaning junk files, browser cookies, cache, history, and more.
+This tool helps in cleaning junk files, cache, history, and more.
 It also includes features like defragmentation, disk check, and system file checker.

 ## Features